HomeLife Cycle Costing / Risk-Based Decision Making / Operations & Maintenance

 The type of maintenance performed on an asset and the associated investment from the maintenance budget can be guided by the asset’s risk.

-Low-risk assets should receive about 20% of the budget.
+This chart shows an option for how to dedicate budget percentages to assets receiving routine or planned maintenance.
+In this example, low-risk assets receive about 20% of the budget.
 Moderate-risk assets that have lower probability, but higher consequence, 25% of the budget.
 Moderate-risk assets that have higher probability, but lower consequence, 25% of the budget.
 High-risk assets, 30% of the budget.
+It is important for your utility to evaluate how many and which assets are in each part of the chart.

 There are some assets that will receive little to no routine maintenance.
 These assets include: assets for which routine maintenance is not possible or necessary to keep the asset in working order, assets being run to failure, assets already scheduled for replacement soon, assets replaced based on a pre-determined schedule or volume for which routine maintenance is not necessary to enable the asset to last that long.
 Examples of assets that might receive little to no maintenance includes small diameter water lines, water meters, utility access hole covers, or sump pumps that are constantly underwater.